Graylog2/documentation/pages/installation/os/ubuntu.rst

   $ sudo systemctl enable graylog-server.service
   $ sudo systemctl start graylog-server.service

+.. note:: We higly recommend that you proxy the Graylog Webinterface and API with NGINX/Apache like described in: :ref:`configuring_webif_nginx`

 Feedback
 --------

 Please open an `issue in the Github repository for the operating system packages <https://github.com/Graylog2/fpm-recipes>`__ if you run into any packaging related issues.
+If this Documentation is confusing or left questions to you please open an `issue in the Github repository for the documentation <https://github.com/Graylog2/documentation/issues>`__.

 **Thank you!**